Quickstart

 5Issue a scoped machine credential

 Real HTTP with java.net.http.HttpClient.
-The crypto steps are described in prose and will ship as a helper library.
-Do not treat the crypto as a callable method yet.
+The crypto steps are described in prose, not as a callable method.

 var http = HttpClient.newHttpClient();